larsgr/gene-id-mapping/docs/experiments.md

   - `gene:ENSSSAG00000096644` (Ensembl cbx5) vs `gene:ENSSSAG00000077510` (Liftoff): transcript `ENSSSAT00000177260` vs `ENSSSAT00000143756` shows 5 vs 6 exons with four matches, yet `cds_bp_overlap_same_phase=696` equals both CDS lengths, confirming identical coding sequence despite the extra Liftoff 5′ UTR exon.
   - `gene:ENSSSAG00000077504` has a perfect transcript match in both directions (`matching_tx_pairs=1`, all exons/introns identical, CDS overlap 810 bp), matching gffcompare/ParsEval expectations.
 - Output lives in `experiments/within_assembly_compare/ensembl_vs_liftoff.tsv` for now; future work is to wrap this into the planned workflow so the same stats power the mapping confidence table.

+### My thoughts on the implementation

+This works as a proof of concept that it is possible to generate a custom script and not rely on existing tools.

+What needs improving:

+* The gene level summary stats that the AI came up with are not very useful.
+I need to work more on designing rules to summarise the transcript level comparisons into a short, useful and complete description on the gene level.
+In the end I would like to be able to drop the transcript comparison and only keep the gene level summary.
+* Need more testing to make sure that it actually works.
+Including testing it on more than two gff files.